‘RHOA’ Cast Member Kandi Burruss Says Her Children Will Be ‘Hard Workers’ Despite The Reality Star’s Fame

 Kandi Burruss recently stressed the importance of making sure her children have success on their own accord.

-The Real Housewives of Atlanta star was at Essence’s Black Women in Hollywood Awards Luncheon on Thursday, February 6 when she talked to Us Weekly about instilling hard work ethics in her children already.
-The Xscape songstress currently has three biological children- Riley Burruss, 17, Ace Tucker, 4 and her new baby girl, Blaze Tucker, 4 months.
-She is also a stepmom to Todd Tucker’s daughter, Kaela Tucker.
+The Real Housewives of Atlanta star was at Essence‘s Black Women in Hollywood Awards Luncheon on Thursday, February 6, when she talked to Us Weekly about instilling a good work ethic in her kids, even at a young age.
+The Xscape songstress currently has three biological children — Riley Burruss, 17, Ace Tucker, 4, and her new baby girl, Blaze Tucker, 4 months.
+She is also a stepmom to husband Todd Tucker’s daughter, Kaela Tucker.

 “I just want them to be hard workers and also have their own goals,” Burruss said to the magazine.
 “I don’t want them to rest on the fact that their mom is successful.
 I want them to want their own success and I want to support them in that and push them to be the best they can be.”